swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 However, this is not expressible today in Swift, because we cannot prove the `associatedtype SerializationRequirement` can be used as constraint.

-Fixing this would require introducing new very advanced type system features, and after consultation with the core team we decided to accept this as current implementation limitation.
+Fixing this would require introducing new very advanced type system features, and after consultation with the core team we decided to accept this as a current implementation limitation.

 In practice this is not a problem, because the parameters are guaranteed to succeed being cast to `SerializationRequirement` at runtime thanks to the compile-time guarantee about parameters of distributed methods.